apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

     one variables have the same name, then all values corresponding to that variable name are set instead of just the first occurrence.

+17. The querybuilder will now sometime use the new ability to send value as bytes instead of serializing everything to string.
+In general the querybuilder will do the right thing, but if you were calling the getQueryString() method on a querybuilder Statement manually (for other reasons than to prepare a query) then the returned string may contain bind marker in place of some of the values provided (and in that case, getValues() will contain the values corresponding to those markers).
+If need be, it is possible to force the old behavior by using the new setForceNoValues() method.

 Non-breaking API Changes
 ------------------------